spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed a possible deadlock when calling Dispose() on an EventSource.
 [597221, System.Core.dll, Bug, Build:3621]
 * The ‘shadowCopyVerifyByTimestamp’ setting is now configurable for individual appdomains, as opposed to being a process wide setting.
 This helps in situations where you may not be the host process, but want to configure a new appdomain that verifys timestamps when shadow copying.
 [565570, clr.dll, Bug, Build:3632]
 * Addressed the issue where the JIT compiler optimized away a call to the CompareExchange intrinsic operation under specific conditions [638227, clrjit.dll, Bug, Build:3646]
+* CLR COM Event Handler returns E_INVALIDARG and Array Data is not Updated when Event Parameter is double pointer to SAFEARRAY.
+[239541, WindowsBase.dll, Bug, Build:3673]
+* Fixed a potential hang when a blocking GC is induced in low memory situations [374828, clr.dll, Bug, Build:3673]
+* If you are using Server GC on a Skylake or later machine, you might notice that clr!SVR::t_join::join is taking a lot more CPU cycles.
+This is because clr!SVR::t_join::join uses the PAUSE instruction which takes a lot longer on Skylake+.
+This fix scales down the number of times it’s called when running on Skylake+ machine.
+[683269, clr.dll, Bug, Build:3673]

 ## Networking

 * Fixed a memory leak issue in HttpWebRequest when communicating with a HTTPS server through a proxy.
 [484621, System.dll, Bug, Build:3621]
 * Fixed HTTP Status line parsing to be more tolerant of missing status description text in HTTP responses.
 [534936, System.dll, Bug, Build:3621]
 * Fixed a NetworkInformation.NetworkChange deadlock scenario when there is a lock around NetworkChanged listener and user’s callback.
 [554780, System.Net.NetworkInformation.dll, System.dll, netstandard.dll, Bug, Build:3621]
+* Fixed a deadlock scenario when ServicePoint.ConnectionLimit is updated and requests are sent at the same time.
+[528650, System.dll, Bug, Build:3673]

 ## SQL